Growing Hands-On Kids

 When I wrote my first post back in April discussing behavior vs. sensory processing, I really had NO CLUE this post would do as well as it has done.
 Along with all the traffic came a lot of questions from parents and readers along with those who didn't agree.

-So today I am going to answer some of the most asked questions and also discuss two of the most common statements I have seen on this discussion of behavior vs. sensory.
+Today I am going to answer some of the most asked questions and also discuss two of the most common statements I have seen in this discussion of behavior vs. sensory.

 Is it REALLY a sensory processing issue?
 You may not like my answer…